ptimoner/AMRemote/README.md

-# AMRemote
+# AMRemote - Looped Merged Landcover Version
-This enhanced version of the standard tool for running AccessMod analyses introduces a special functionality within the replay function.
+This adapted version of the standard tool for running AccessMod analyses introduces a special functionality within the replay function.
 It uniquely allows for looping through multiple merged landcovers, a convenient feature for analyses with multiple changing barriers (e.g., floods).
 To utilize this functionality, users must specify all merged landcover labels in the `replay.r` function.
 If needed, zonal statistics can be calculated as usual.
 Note: All merged landcover layers must be included in the exported project from AccessMod.

 It can be run on a your local machine, a regular server or a cluster.
 A Unix-like OS on your machine is required, either to run the replay or to interact with a server/cluster.
 Docker (server, local machine) or Singularity (cluster) is also required.